This page has moved to http://www.48k.ca/zmac.html

 Output $DD and $FD prefix bytes.
 The Z-80 allows multiple prefix bytes for IX and IY instructions.
 This allows you to specify them abstractly.
 There is little purpose except for delaying an interrupt or confusing disassemblers.

-Set the name of the output model to str.
+Set the name of the output module to str.
 For compatibility reasons str may be parenthesized (e.g., "name ('foo')").
 Not all output formats support an internal name and many have severe length limits.

 rsym and wsym